 Two Mayan weaving techniques

 Hammocks and hanging-chairs are an everyday life object in Guatemala.
-It is a regional product that find its roots in two secular traditions of this mayan land close to the Mexican Yucatan.
+It is a regional product that finds its roots in two secular traditions of this Mayan land close to the Mexican Yucatán.
 Two artisanal manufacturing processes at the origin of two different kinds of authentic hammocks and hanging-chairs.
 Those native handicrafts allow us to offer the choice of premium quality net and fabric hammocks in cotton.
-Our aim is also to combat cultural appropriation, which comes often in the form of poor quality copies, while promoting original skills.
-So we will explain you how original mayan hammocks are handcrafted following two distinct mayan traditional weaving techniques.
+Our aim is also to combat cultural appropriation, which often comes in the form of poor quality copies.
+We decided to explain here how original Mayan hammocks are handcrafted following two distinct Mayan traditional weaving techniques.

 La Antigua Guatemala